awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 #### 3. Attach a policy to your Glue job's IAM role allowing it to assume the Neptune access role

-If your Neptune access IAM role, as created in Step 1., has the ARN `arn:aws:iam::111111111111:role/GlueConnectToNeptuneRole`, attach the following inline policy to your Glue job's IAM role:
+If your Neptune access IAM role as created in Step 1. has the ARN `arn:aws:iam::111111111111:role/GlueConnectToNeptuneRole`, attach the following inline policy to your Glue job's IAM role:

 ```
 {